spywhere/plug.nvim/docs/extensions/auto-install.md

 ### `auto_install.first_install`

-Produced when vim-plug has been installed for the first time.
+Produced when plugin manager has been installed for the first time.
 Run once all plugin setup is done.

 **Parameters:** _none_

 ### `auto_install.has_installed`

-Produced when vim-plug has already installed.
+Produced when plugin manager has already installed.
 Run once all plugin setup is done.

 **Parameters:** _none_